 Log in to view more of this content.
 If you don't have a web account why not register to gain access to more of the CIPD's resources.
 Please note that some of our resources are for members only.

-Shared services is one of the models that organisations can adopt to deliver their HR, but organisations may choose to adopt this model in different ways.
-The adoption of HR shared services may realise a number of benefits including increased efficiencies in the handling of routine HR administrative processes and potentially higher value services such as workforce planning or analytics.
+Shared services is one of the models that organisations can adopt to deliver their HR, but organisations may choose to implement this model in different ways.
+The adoption of HR shared services may achieve a number of benefits including increased efficiencies in the handling of routine HR administrative processes and potentially higher value services such as workforce planning or analytics.
 Such arrangements may be introduced as part of a wider change (sometimes including an overseas element) and/or process of HR transformation.

-It’s essential to put in place robust measures of performance to ensure the delivery of efficient and high-quality HR services.
+It’s also essential to put in place robust measures of performance to ensure the delivery of efficient and high-quality HR services.
 Finally, implementing shared services requires HR to change its mindset about how it views employees and line managers, treating them both as ‘customers’ of the services delivered.

 What are HR shared services?

 HR shared services are a way of organising activities within a wider HR operating model.
 The term tends to refer to the concentration of administrative HR activities into a centralised, commonly shared, function.
 The origins of shared services can be attributed to finance, but there are many different models of providing corporate services that are required across an organisation (or sometimes, across several partner organisations) for individual functions, for example, just HR, or across multiple services for example, finance, IT and HR.